-This Government policy of “High value, Low Impact” makes Bhutan one of the most expensive destinations.
+This Government policy of “High Value, Low Impact” makes Bhutan one of the most expensive destinations.
 It is a smart strategy by Bhutan to raise revenue, provide best quality hospitality and preserve its own culture by keeping foreign influence at bay.
-One needs to spend US $ 250 per tourist per day (except tourist from India, Bangladesh, and Maldives) during their visit to Bhutan.
+One needs to spend the US $ 250 per tourist per day (except tourist from India, Bangladesh, and the Maldives) during their visit to Bhutan.

 6. Get Closer To Nature

 Bhutan is a land of natural beauty.
 The scenic beauty of a stretch of green lush suddenly rising up steeply to form mountain is a relaxing sight for those who escaped from the concrete jungle.
 The place reflects its authenticity through the green mountain and passes.
 It is no wonder if you come across a beautiful rhododendron while your visit to spring.
 The rich flora and fauna are preserved safely in several National Parks.
 You are sure to come across some unique mammals and birds if you visit them.

 Pema Lingpa, a treasure discovered had introduced art to Bhutan in the 15th century.
 Since then, Bhutan has grown in the field of art to enhance and reflect their cultural values.
 Woodwork, stonework, carving, painting, sculpting, woodturning, blacksmithy, ornament making, bamboo work, paper making, tailoring, and weaving are the most popular and are collectively known as the Zorig Chusum.
 Every art lover will be delighted to witness these beautiful arts and craftwork.